cormullion/juliamonomaster/website/faq.md

 Oh, yes.
 Well, the design goals of JuliaMono were to make a programmming font that's readable, easy to use, unquirky, simple, and including most of the characters (glyphs) required for modern scientific and technical programming.

-Matthew Carter, the famous typeface designer, talks about how the aim when designing a font is to create "a beautiful set of letters" rather than "a set of beautiful letters"; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
-But I would suggest that most typefaces, such as Matthew Carter's familiar Georgia typeface, are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, and there's much redundancy, such that predictability assists reading.
+Matthew Carter, the famous typeface designer, talks about how the aim when designing a font is to create “a beautiful set of letters” rather than “a set of beautiful letters”; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
+But I would suggest that most typefaces, such as Matthew Carter’s familiar Georgia typeface, are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, and there’s much redundancy, such that predictability assists reading.
 You want the eye to glide swiftly and easily over the page.

-However, programming typefaces have to address different problems:
+However, programming and coding typefaces have to address different problems:

 - code can often consist of sequences of non-language characters